 Budapest Semester is a creative mathematics program.
 Interested mathematics and computer science majors should:

 All classes are small and taught in English.
 Classes are held near the center of historic Budapest.
 Most instructors have had teaching experience in North America and are familiar with the cultural perspective of American students.

 You may take up to 16 credits of electives for the mathematics major.
+Classes are taught in English by Hungarian professors.
 In addition, courses are offered in:

-All students are also encouraged, as apart of the program, to take advantage of the opportunity to study the Hungarian language.
+All students are also encouraged, as a part of the program, to take advantage of the opportunity to study the Hungarian language.

 BSM courses comprise 14 weeks of teaching plus one week of exams.
 Each course usually meets three to four times per week for a total of 42 contact hours per semester.
 Normally, one BSM course transfers either as 3 or 4 semester hours.